oneapi-src/oneAPI-samples/Tools/VTuneProfiler/tachyon/README.md

 #### On Windows

 1. First run the basic OpenMP implementation.
-Run the build_with_openmp project in VS, or run build_with_openmp.exe ..\dat\balls.dat directly.
+Run the build_with_openmp project in VS, or run **build_with_openmp.exe ..\..\dat\balls.dat** directly.
 There should be a noticeable improvement in the rendering time.
 To see how threads performed with the omp parallel for pragma, run a hotspots analysis with Intel VTune Profiler:

 ![image](https://github.com/jenniferdimatteo/oneAPI-samples/assets/32850114/1e3e15b1-045e-4714-b8c2-a716454066b2)